-Pommel: Also referred to as the butt of a knife the pommel, as it other name suggests, is basically the end of the knife on the handle’s side.
+Pommel: Also referred to as the butt of a knife, the pommel, as its other name suggests, is the end of the knife on the handle’s side.
 Pommels can vary in sizes but mostly used to hammer or pound things.

-Tang: The most important feature of a good survival knife is that it should have a full tang, as it runs along the full length of the knife and handle pieces are mounted over it.
-On the other hand, a hidden or partial tang does not come in the same width as the handle even it runs the full length of knife as well.
-This means low quality cheap survival knives with full tang will be better than their high quality expensive half tang counterparts.
+Tang: The most important feature of a good survival knife is that it should have a full tang, as it runs along the full length of the knife and handles pieces are mounted over it.
+On the other hand, a hidden or partial tang does not come in the same width as the handle even it runs the full length of the knife as well.
+This means low-quality cheap survival knives with full tang will be better than their high-quality, expensive half tang counterparts.

-Handle: Various materials and designs have been used for the handle, while most popular ones are antler, bone, rubber and micarta.
+Handle: Various materials and designs have been used for the handle, while the most popular ones are antler, bone, rubber, and micarta.

 Quillon: A part of the handle that keeps the wielder’s hand from slipping onto the blade.
 While there are knives available that come with both rear and front quillons to keep your hand from neither moving towards the blade or the opposite end of the handle.

 Bolster: Normal or thick metal piece between the handle and blade, often recognized as the guard, is known as a bolster.